symphco/take-home/README.md

   npm run migration:latest
   ```

+  This applies all migrations that haven't been run yet.

 - **Rollback the last batch of migrations:**

   ```bash
   npm run migration:rollback
   ```

+  This undoes the last batch of migrations.

 - **Check the status of migrations:**